MICA-MNI/ENIGMA/docs/pages/07.epicenter/index.rst

             r_tmp               = corrcoef(seed_conn, CT_z_mean{:, :});
             sc_ctx_epi(seed)    = r_tmp(1, 2);
             sc_ctx_epi_p(seed)  = spin_test(seed_conn, CT_z_mean{:, :}, 'surface_name', 'fsa5', ...
-                                            'parcellation_name', 'aparc', 'n_rot', 100, 'type', 'pearson');
+                                            'parcellation_name', 'aparc', 'n_rot', 1000, 'type', 'pearson');
         end

 As we have assessed the significance of every spatial correlation between seed-based cortico-cortical connectivity and cortical atrophy measures using spin permutation tests, we can set a significance threshold to identify disease epicenters.
 In the following example, we set a lenient threshold of *p* < 0.1 (*i.e.*, correlation coefficients were set to zeros for regions whose *p*-values were greater than 0.1).
-As such, we are displaying the correlation coefficients of mdoerate-to-strong connectivity-atrophy associations.
+As such, we are displaying the correlation coefficients of moderate-to-strong connectivity-atrophy associations.

 .. tabs::